jerrylususu/DMTruthTable/README.md

 `TruthTableRunner.java`: Traditional OOP Style.

 ## TODO
+- [x] make it usable.
-[] find a more elegent way of inputting expressions (maybe text parsing?)
+- [ ] find a more elegent way of inputting expressions (maybe text parsing?)
-[] find a more efficient way of creating combinations (maybe iterator?)
+- [ ] find a more efficient way of creating combinations (maybe iterator?)